DAILY DISCIPLINE #169

 Psalm 32:8-9 / Proverbs 24:30 / Isaiah 27:11 / Jeremiah 4:22 / Jeremiah 5:21-22

-Day 6- If we are not diligent to see God, reflect upon His word and obey it then what will happen with the good truths that we read or hear from others?
+Day 6- If we are not diligent to seek God, reflect upon His word, and obey it, then what will happen with the good truths that we read or hear from others?

 Am I accusing the disciples of not being diligent in seeking God?
-Yes and no. While only God can judge a heart we do know that they consistently did not grasp the truths of Jesus which came out of their words and actions.
-And thus we have this misguided prayer request by James and John.
+Yes and no. While only God can judge a heart, we do know that they consistently did not grasp the truths of Jesus evidenced by their words and actions.
+And thus we have this misguided request by James and John.

 A. Compare themselves with others